crsl4/ccdprobs/simulations.md

 make: *** [ccdprobs.o] Error 1
 ```

-I have an old executable which still works, so I will copy it (but need to email Mike/Bret about this):
+I have an old executable which still works, so I will copy it (**2do** but need to email Mike/Bret about this):
 ```shell
 cd /workspace/claudia/ccdprobs/Bistro/Code/bistro
 cp /u/c/l/claudia/Documents/phylo/projects/CladeDist/ccdprobs0/Bistro/Code/bistro/bistro .